 Grant applications for requests up to $10,000 are accepted on a rolling basis and there are no specific deadlines.
 Grant requests of greater than $10,000 are considered at the discretion of the Board of Directors and are accepted by invitation only.

 The organization must be fiscally sound and demonstrate strong administrative discipline and skills.

 Site visits are typically required before funding decisions are made.

 Preference is given to organizations serving communities where an Opus Bank office is located.

 Additional consideration is given to proposals that are beneficial and targeted to low- or moderate-income ("LMI") persons or communities.*

 An agency, approved for funding, is not considered automatically for funding the following year.
 Updated documents, plans and requests are required.

-The Opus Community Foundation cannot and will not purchase tickets to events, although complimentary tickets may be accepted for the purpose of stewardship, introductions, or due diligence.
+The Opus Community Foundation cannot and will not purchase tickets to events, although complimentary tickets or sponsorship recognition may be accepted for the purpose of stewardship, introductions, or due diligence.

 *LMI PERSONS OR COMMUNITIES

 Additional consideration will be given to proposals that are targeted to LMI persons or communities.
 In general, the purpose of these grants is to fund community based organizations in their community development efforts.
 LMI is defined as less than 80% of an area's median income.
 The Opus Community Foundation may ask for documentation that indicates the project benefits LMI persons or communities.